ChamaraSapumal/MOSBurgers/README.md

-# MOS Burgers Shop Management System
+# MOS Burgers Digital System

-## Introduction
+## Overview

-"MOS Burgers" is a locally-owned medium scale business that specializes in selling a wide variety of burgers, submarines, and soft drinks.
-To streamline and modernize operations, we aim to establish a digital system that can efficiently handle tasks such as Order Processing, Store Management, Bill Issuing, and Customer Management.
+Welcome to the MOS Burgers Digital System repository!
+This project aims to revolutionize the current manual processes at MOS Burgers, a local medium-scale business, by introducing a digital system for efficient Order Processing, Store Management, Bill Issuing, and Customer Management.

 ## Project Scope and Requirements

+To ensure a seamless transition from manual to digital operations, the system will focus on two key aspects: Store Management and Order Management.

 ### Store Management

-The system should provide the following functionalities:
+The Store Management module allows users to handle the inventory of food items efficiently.
+Key features include:

+- **View All Food Items:**
-- **View all food items**: Display a comprehensive list of food items along with their price, quantity on hand, expiration dates for packaged foods, and the unique food item code.
+  - Display a comprehensive list of food items categorized for easy navigation.
+  - Include details such as price, quantity on hand, expiration dates for packaged foods, and the unique food item code.

+- **Update and Delete Food Items:**
-- **Update and delete food items**: Modify the details of existing food items or remove them from the system.
+  - Provide functionality to update and delete existing food items as needed.

-- **Add new items**: Include new food items into the system.
+- **Add Items to the System:**
+  - Allow users to add new items to the system, including relevant details such as price, quantity, and expiration dates.

+- **Expiration Notifications:**
+  - Implement a notification system to alert users about expired food items.
-- **Expiration notifications**: Alert the user about expired food items and remove those items from the system.
+  - Enable the system to automatically remove expired items from the inventory.

 ### Order Management

-The system needs to handle placing orders and keeping track of order details.
-The information that should be stored in each order is illustrated in the diagram below.

-[Diagram Placeholder]

-## Technology Stack
+The Order Management module focuses on handling customer orders efficiently.
+Key features include:

+- **Place Orders:**
+  - Provide a user-friendly interface to place and process customer orders.
-The system will be developed using JavaScript Arrays and Objects for efficient data management and organization.
+  - Utilize JavaScript Arrays and Objects to organize and store order details.

+- **Order Information:**
+  - Store essential information for each order, including items ordered, quantities, and total amounts.

-## Annex
+## Getting Started

-[Annex Placeholder]
+To set up the MOS Burgers Digital System on your local machine, follow these steps:

+1. **Clone the Repository:**